xvalcarce/valcarce.fr/content/posts/picos_quantuminfo.md

 To know if correlations of a given scenario are local, it is sufficient to check if these correlations belong, i.e. are "inside", the local polytope.

 Correlations are in a vector of probability \\[p = \{p(a_1 \dots a_N|x_1 \dots x_N)\}\\] for all inputs x_i and output a_i.
-The vertices of the local polytope are the derministic strategies `p_d`, i.e. `p` is composed of 0s and 1s.
+The vertices of the local polytope are the deterministic strategies `p_d`, i.e. `p` is composed of 0s and 1s.
-The local polytope can be written as a the set of its vertices `L=p_d`.
+The local polytope can be written as the set of its vertices `L=p_d`.
-Here a simple function that construct the local polytope
+Here a simple function that construct such a set

 ```python
 def local_polytope(N,m,d):